Key life sciences trends as the world emerges from COVID-19 - OpenText Blogs

 Digitally capturing the last mile is only part of the challenge in a supply chain that still lacks an end-to-end digital infrastructure.
 A central enterprise platform is required to manage inventory and orders, effectively forecast patient requirements, ensure efficient supply of treatments to the patient wherever they are, and manage the collection of samples from the patient and distribution to test labs.

 This needs coordination and visibility across a wide range of systems in manufacturing, storage, and logistics.
 More than this, the platform must provide collaboration and information sharing capabilities for the many different parties involved in the virtual clinical trial process.
-As more CROs and CMOs are used, the partner ecosystem grows, and the platform must be able to support the B2B relationships and transaction necessary to ensure effective and cost-efficient manufacturing and supply chain processes.
+As more CROs (Contract Research Organizations) and CMOs (Contract Manufacturing Organizations) are used, the partner ecosystem grows, and the platform must be able to support the B2B relationships and transaction necessary to ensure effective and cost-efficient manufacturing and supply chain processes.

 This platform provides the data management and data protection that trial organizers need to ensure they remain in compliance with the locations where the trials are being conducted – including how patient information is made available and shared between parties in the supply chain.